dapr/docs/daprdocs/content/en/developing-applications/building-blocks/workflow/howto-manage-workflow.md

 ### Purge a workflow

-To remove actor state from your state store and avoid overloading your state stores, run:
+To remove all the workflow and activity state from your state store to reduce storage use, run:

 ```bash
 POST http://localhost:3500/v1.0-alpha1/workflows/dapr/12345678/purge
 ```

 ### Get information about a workflow